What Munich's startup ecosystem has to offer

 - Munich's Social Entrepreneurship Academy (SEA) devotes itself specifically to young social enterprises.

-More than 600 Munich startups are registered with and plan an active part in the Munich Startup portal.
-More than a third come from the IT/technology sector, although startups from the mobility, food, lifestyle and life sciences segments are also well represented.9
+More than 1300 Munich startups are shown in the Munich Startup portal.
+More than a quarter come from the IT/technology sector, although startups from the mobility, health, energy and food segments are also well represented.9

 Where does Munich's startup community meet?